MCP Integration

 • Audit logging — token create/revoke/use events land in the audit log with the token identifier.

-• Hash-only storage — the database stores a SHA-256 hash, never the raw token.
+• Hash-only storage — the database stores a SHA3-256 hash, never the raw token.
 Losing a token means creating a new one.

 • No automatic expiry — tokens live until revoked.
 Rotate on whatever cadence fits your risk model.